Partnership Firm Registration

 Eligibility Criteria

-- Maximum Number of Partners: The maximum number of partners is 50, as per the Companies Act.
+Maximum Number of Partners: The maximum number of partners is 50, as per the Companies Act, though it was formerly 20.

-- Competent Partners: All partners must be legally capable of entering into a contract (of sound mind, at least 18 years old, not disqualified by any law).
+Competent Partners: All partners must be legally capable of entering into a contract.
+This means they must be

-- Partnership Deed: A written agreement (Partnership Deed) detailing the terms and conditions of the partnership is required.
+Partnership Deed: A written agreement (Partnership Deed) detailing the terms and conditions of the partnership is required.
+This document is crucial and should outline the partners\' rights, duties, profit-sharing ratio, capital contribution, and other operational details. -

 Documents Required